Lisa Peattie: Biography

 Born in Chicago, she was brought up partly in Mexico, in Morelos and Yucatán, where her parents Robert Redfield and Margaret Park Redfield were conducting fieldwork.
 Her grandfather, Robert E. Park, was an American urban sociologist who worked with Booker T Washington (with whom he shared a fascination with cities and the theory of cities) at the Tuskegee Institute.
 Together they searched for "The Man Farthest Down".
 He later taught at the University of Chicago on the theory of urban ecology.
 Her father was an anthropologist, also at the University of Chicago, had an interest in tracing connections – between archaeology, anthropological linguistics, physical anthropology, cultural anthropology, and ethnology in a synthesis of disciplines and between village cultures in his fieldwork.

 She began her anthropological life in 1948 with the Fox Project, which began as a summer of fieldwork for six Chicago graduate students, at Meskwaki Settlement in Iowa, and which, with the encouragement of Sol Tax, became a decade-long effort to redefine anthropology not as pure science, but as part of the human and moral landscape, in what he called "action anthropology", and which was later to reappear in her urban planning work as "advocacy planning".

-In 1943 she married Roderick Elia Peattie.
-She published two children’s books with him: The Law and The City, which began her lifelong study of cities.
+In 1943 she married Roderick Elia Peattie, the nephew of her aunt's husband.
+She published two children's books with him: The Law and The City, which began her lifelong study of cities.